-Each distribution consists of three astrophysical subpopulations of CBCs: BNS, NSBH, and BBH.
+Each distribution consists of three astrophysical subpopulations of CBCs: binary neutron star merger (BNS), neutron-star black hole merger (NSBH), and binary black hole merger (BBH).
 These subpopulations are separated based on the masses of their components: m_1 is the mass of the primary component, and m_2 is the mass of the secondary, with $m_2 \leq m_1$ by definition.
-The mass of a nonrotating neutron star cannot exceed the Tolman-Oppenheimer-Volkoff (TOV) limit $M{\text{max, TOV}} \approx 2 - 2.5 M{\odot}$ (Legred et al. 2021; Ruiz et al. 2018; Shibata et al. 2019; Margalit & Metzger 2017b; Rezzolla et al. 2018; Dietrich et al. 2020b).
+The mass of a nonrotating neutron star cannot exceed the Tolman-Oppenheimer-Volkoff (TOV) limit $M{\rm max,TOV} \approx 2-2.5 \, M{\odot}$ (Margalit & Metzger 2017; Rezzolla et al. 2018; Ruiz et al. 2018; Shibata et al. 2019; Dietrich et al. 2020; Legred et al. 2021).
 However, rotating NSs can exceed this limit (Baumgarte et al. 2000; Stergioulas 2003).
 Additionally, a population analysis of all CBCs detected by the IGWN finds a sharp feature in the mass distribution of compact objects at $2.4^{+0.5}{-0.5} M{\odot}$ (90% credible interval) and interprets this feature as a delineation between NSs and BHs, due to its proximity to the TOV limit (Farah et al. 2022; Abbott et al. 2023).
-In order to provide a conservative upper bound on the number of NS-containing events so that follow-up programs can make optimistic plans for observing EM counterparts, we take the 95% upper bound on the location of the feature found by Farah et al. (2022) and choose to delineate between NSs and BHs at $3 M{\odot}$.
-This high value comes at the potential expense of contaminating the BNS and NSBH samples with a few low-mass BBHs, but we find this preferable to the possibility of wrongly classifying an event that could result in a bright EM counterpart as a BBH.
-The choice of choosing the subpopulation boundary to be $3\,M\odot$ also maintains a consistency with previous analyses (Abbott et al. 2020b).
+In order to provide a conservative upper bound on the number of NScontaining events so that follow-up programs can make optimistic plans for observing EM counterparts, we take the 95% upper bound on the location of the feature found by Farah et al. (2022) and choose to delineate between NSs and BHs at $3 M{\odot}$.
+This high value comes at the potential expense of contaminating the BNS and NSBH samples with a few lowmass BBHs, but we find this preferable to the possibility of wrongly classifying an event that could result in a bright EM counterpart as a BBH.
+The choice of choosing the subpopulation boundary to be $3 M{\odot}$ also maintains a consistency with previous analyses (Abbott et al. 2020b).

-We follow Farah et al. (2022), who proposed a resolution to thisNS-BH discrepancy by using all publicly available CBCs in the GWTC-2.1 catalog in a single population analysis, thereby foregoing the need for a priori classifications and instead allowing the population fit to pick out distinct subpopulations of CBCs.
+We follow Farah et al. (2022), who proposed a resolution to this NS-BH discrepancy by using all publicly available CBCs in the GWTC-2.1 catalog in a single population analysis, thereby foregoing the need for a priori classifications and instead allowing the population fit to pick out distinct subpopulations of CBCs.
 We use a similar procedure.
 Figure 2 shows all publicly available CBCs in the GWTC-3 catalog (Abbott et al. 2023).